 'Supergirl': Release date, plot, cast, and everything we know about Kara Zor-El's DCU movie

-For decades, the Big Blue Boy Scout from Krypton, known as Superman, has been hogging all the limelight, and it's high time some other members of the House of El were given their due respect.
-Yes, we’re talking about Supergirl, aka Kara Zor-El, the Man of Steel's blonde-haired cousin who'll soon be headlining her first Hollywood feature film in 40 years.
+For decades, that Big Blue Boy Scout from Krypton, known as Superman, has been basking in all the limelight, and it's high time some other members of the noble House of El were given their due respect.
+Of course, we’re talking about Supergirl, aka Kara Zor-El, the Man of Steel's flaxen-haired cousin who'll soon be showcased in her first Hollywood feature film in 40 years.

-DC Studios' "Supergirl" is currently still in production in the UK, but we've compiled all the bits and pieces of intelligence we could gather to bring fans an up-to-date account of the film’s progress.
-Originally titled "Supergirl: Woman of Tomorrow", James Gunn confirmed to Rolling Stone that the subtitle had been dropped, saying, "I’m sick of the superhero title, colon, other-name thing."
+DC Studios' "Supergirl" is set to soar into theaters this summer, and we've compiled all the bits and pieces of intelligence we could find to bring avid fans an up-to-date guide.
+Originally titled "Supergirl: Woman of Tomorrow," James Gunn confirmed to Rolling Stone that the subtitle had been axed, saying, "I’m sick of the superhero title, colon, other-name thing."

 When will "Supergirl" be released?